 The US Youth National Championship series consists of a year long series of tournaments beginning with the first stage of competing for a State Championship, followed by a Regional Championship for the State winners and ending with a National Championship tournament for the Regional winners.
-Several Real Colorado teams will be competing for a finals berth this Sunday, April 19th, 2015.
-All games will be played at Aurora Sport Park.
+Real Colorado has 6 teams in the finals this weekend and would love to have your support!

 Don’t forget to check out our Real Colorado Facebook page for great photos and results from the competitions.

 Real Colorado, the Pride Soccer Club, and the Colorado Springs Switchbacks FC are working together to take professional men’s soccer development to the next level in the State of Colorado.

 The Real Colorado Foxes have been based in Douglas County, Colorado, since 2008 and owned/operated by Real Colorado.
 The Foxes have competed in the Premier Development League (PDL), the college/amateur division of the United Soccer League (USL), and provided an important step in between boy’s club and men’s professional soccer, and is the only such team in the State.

 Switchbacks Head Coach Steve Trittschuh, Real Colorado President Lorne Donaldson, and Pride Soccer’s Executive Director Candy Brooks have teamed up to establish the clearest path for top players in the State by providing the best cooperation, guidance, coaches’ training, and playing opportunities available for young men.